Table of contents

-There are multiple ways to reduce and fix shopping cart abandonment ranging from optimizing your store to using an enhanced product experience for your customers through PIM software.
+There are multiple ways to reduce and fix shopping What is Cart-Abandonment?
+Cart abandonment is an e-commerce term that means a visitor has left the web page after adding the products to the cart but... ranging from optimizing your store to using an enhanced product experience for your customers through PIM software.
 In this next section, we’ll go over some of the ways that online retailers can improve their checkout and site performance to achieve a seamless customer experience.

 1. Build trust in your payment forms

 When a customer adds a product to their cart on your eCommerce site, it means you’ve done a good job at building their trust.
 But that trust isn’t fully built until they get to the checkout page and add in their card details.
 So you need to ensure you’re doing enough to provide them with the safest checkout experience, where they’re not hesitant to put in their financial information.